fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 2. You've added the Fluence network to your wallet's list of networks
 3. You've imported the FLT token, and it's visible in your wallet's token list

-You can transfer tokens between networks once your wallet is connected to Fluence.
-The following sections explain how to use the Bridge application to deposit tokens from Ethereum to Fluence and withdraw tokens from Fluence to Ethereum.
+Once you've ensured that your wallet can interact with the Fluence Network and obtained tokens for bridging, you can use the Bridge application to deposit tokens from Ethereum to Fluence and withdraw tokens from Fluence to Ethereum.

 :::note

-MetaMask is used as the wallet for the examples and demonstrations, but the actions shown are mostly similar to those of other wallets.
+MetaMask is used as the wallet for the examples and demonstrations, but the actions shown are similar to most crypto wallets.

 :::

-## Open the bridge application
+## The Bridge App guide

+### Overview

-You can find the link to the Bridge in the navigation bar of the Staker application under the "Bridge" section, or use the official links:
+You can find the link to the Bridge in the navigation bar of the Staker application, "Bridge" section, or use the official [link](https://bridge.fluence.network):

 :::note